muellerberndt/legion/docs/customization.md

 ## Extension System

-Extensions in r4dar are stored in the `/extensions` directory.
+Extensions in Legion are stored in the `/extensions` directory.
 Each extension is expected to be a directory containing Python files.

 ```
 /extensions